-3 The Model
+2. The Model

 We begin with a benchmark model where workers in some proportion of the firms in each region are organized.
 We assume that whether a firm's workers are organized has already been determined, and that decentralized bargaining occurs between workers and firms' owners at the establishment level.
-The model we consider here is a partial equilibrium one, in that we consider effects on nominal wages and profits.
-In subsequent sections, we will examine the effect of integration on real wages and profits.
-Finally, we will consider long run considerations by incorporating firm entry.
+Finally, the model we consider here is a partial equilibrium one, in that we consider effects on nominal wages and profits.
+In subsequent sections, we will consider the cases of multi-establishment and multi-national unions, and will also examine the effect of integration on real wages and profits.